bannedbook/ClashX/README.md

 The default name of the configuration file is `config.yaml`.
 You can use your custom config name and switch config in menu `Config` section.

-Checkout [SS-Rule-Snippet for Clash](https://github.com/Hackl0us/SS-Rule-Snippet/blob/master/LAZY_RULES/clash.yaml) or [lancellc's gitbook](https://lancellc.gitbook.io/clash/) for more detail.
+Checkout [SS-Rule-Snippet for Clash](https://github.com/Hackl0us/SS-Rule-Snippet/blob/master/LAZY_RULES/clash.yaml) for more detail.

 ## Advance Config